Colorado

 E. Process

 See Colo.
 Rev. Stat. § 16-17-102.
-After a conviction, all applications for commutation of sentence or pardon for crimes committed shall be accompanied by a certificate of the respective superintendent of the correctional facility, showing the conduct of an applicant during his confinement in the correctional facility, together with such evidences of former good character as the applicant may be able to produce.
+After a conviction, all applications for commutation of sentence or pardon for crimes committed shall be accompanied by a certificate of the respective superintendent of the correctional facility, showing the conduct of an applicant during his confinement in the correctional facility, together with such evidence of former good character as the applicant may be able to produce.
 While governors have from time to time explained their criteria for granting a pardon, there appear to be no published standards at the present time.
 Before the governor approves such application, it shall be first submitted to the present district attorney of the district in which the applicant was convicted and to the judge who sentenced and the attorney who prosecuted at the trial of the applicant, if available, for such comment as they may deem proper concerning the merits of the application, so as to provide the governor with information upon which to base his action.
 The governor shall make reasonable efforts to locate the judge who sentenced and the attorney who prosecuted at the trial of the applicant and shall afford them a reasonable time, not less than ten days, to comment on such applications.

-An application form is posted on the website of the Department of Corrections. https://drive.google.com/file/d/0B_tbUw2-58lyYl9ZMnJneHhrNEk/view.
+An application form is posted on the website of the Department of Corrections.

 Marijuana possession: Per a 2020 bill, the governor may pardon a class of defendants convicted of possession of up to two ounces of marijuana.
-While a formal application need not be filed, an individual will still have to request relief since the state has no database that identifies marijuana possession convictions.
 Colo.
 Rev. Stat. § 16-17-102(2).
+While a formal application need not be filed, an individual will still have to request relief since the state has no database that identifies marijuana possession convictions.
 In the fall of 2020, Governor Polis pardoned 2700 people for possession of up to one ounces of marijuana offenses.
-In December 2021, the governor pardoned 1,351 convictions of possession of two ounces or less of marijuana.
+In December 2021, after the statute had been expanded, the governor pardoned 1,351 convictions for possession of two ounces or less of marijuana.

 F. Qualifications

 “Good character previous to conviction, good conduct during confinement in the correctional facility, the statements of the sentencing judge and the district attorneys, if any, and any other material concerning the merits of the application shall be given such weight as to the governor may seem just and proper, in view of the circumstances of each particular case, a due regard being had to the reformation of the accused.”
 Colo.
 Rev. Stat. § 16-17-102.
+The application for contains additional requirements, including five letters of recommendation.

 G. Frequency of grants

-Governor Jared Polis reconstituted the clemency board in the fall of 2019, and issued a handful of “forgiveness” pardons at the end of each subsequent year.
-He also used his pardon power to clear the record of hundreds of people convicted of marijuana offenses that had been decriminalized (2700 in 2020, and 1351 in 2021 as the scope of legalization expanded).
-However, pardoning was not reestablished in the state on a regular basis.
+Governor Jared Polis reconstituted the Executive Clemency Advisory Board in the fall of 2019, and since that time he has regularly issued more than a dozen pardons and several commutations each December.
+See, e.g., https://www.cpr.org/2023/12/22/gov-jared-polis-grants-clemency-to-28-people-including-a-former-teen-sentenced-for-murder/.
+As of the fall of 2024 he had issued a total of 87 pardons and several dozen pardons.
+Governor Polis also used his pardon power to clear the record of hundreds of people convicted of marijuana offenses that had been decriminalized (2700 in 2020, and 1351 in 2021 as the scope of legalization expanded).
+It would appear that under Governor Polis pardoning has been reestablished in the state on a regular basis.

 Governor Hickenlooper granted a total of 156 pardons and several sentence commutations during his eight years in office (2011-2019), all of them during the 18 months between June 2017 and December 2018.
 His first pardon was issued in June 2017 to a native of Cuba seeking to avoid deportation.
-See Keith Coffman, Colorado Governor Pardons Man Facing Deportation to Cuba, http://www.reuters.com/article/us-usa-immigration-colorado-idUSKCN18G058.
+See Keith Coffman, Colorado Governor Pardons Man Facing Deportation to Cuba, Reuters.
 On November 20, 2017, commenting on his philosophy of pardoning, he stated that

-“A clemency is an opportunity to really give someone a second chance,” Hickenlooper said.
+A clemency is an opportunity to really give someone a second chance,” Hickenlooper said.
 “Someone who’s committed a crime oftentimes when they are much younger.
-And I think sometimes our criminal justice system of punishment can be almost counterproductive when you see people who have spent 20 or 30 — in some cases 40 — years living exemplary lives, and yet it is still is nagging them.”
+And I think sometimes our criminal justice system of punishment can be almost counterproductive when you see people who have spent 20 or 30 — in some cases 40 — years living exemplary lives, and yet it is still nagging them.

 Until the final 18 months of Governor Hickenlooper’s term, the pardon power had not been functioning in Colorado in a meaningful fashion for a number of years.
 Governor Ritter (2007-2011) granted only three pardons until his final two weeks in office, when he granted 39 pardons (one posthumously) and ten commutations.
 His predecessor Bill Owens granted 13 pardons over his eight years in office.
 Source: Colorado Governor’s Office.